VARIANT

 void VARIANT_SetCopy(struct VARIANT *const V, struct VARIANT *const A)

-instance into a second existing instance object.
-The following example code performs the same operation:struct VARIANT v; struct VARIANT a; v = a;
+- Copies type and value of a - VARIANTinstance into a second existing instance object.
+The following example code performs the same operation:- struct VARIANT v; struct VARIANT a; v = a; - Note - If the original instance is of type - VARIANT_Type.VARIANT_Type_Stringthen a dangling pointer warning also applies to the second instance, as discussed in- VARIANT_SetString().

 -